paschalugwu/Paschal_SE-DS_Notes/BASh/ProcessesANDsignals.md

 ## 7. Understanding Nginx

 In the world of Bash/Shell scripting, having a fundamental understanding of essential server software is crucial.
-This note focuses on Nginx, a widely-used web server, and aims to explain what Nginx is, how it works, and practical applications in real-world projects.
+This section focuses on Nginx, a widely-used web server, and aims to explain what Nginx is, how it works, and practical applications in real-world projects.

 ### What is Nginx?